Are There Additional Laws that Apply to Truckers to Keep the Roads Safer?

 Impaired driving comes in many forms for commercial truck drivers.
 While alcohol and illegal drugs are the most common, some drivers are impaired by prescription medications or stimulants taken to stay awake to stay on schedule.
 Any substance that affects a driver’s judgment and reaction time can cause impairment.

 Trucking companies are required to administer random screenings to drivers to monitor for alcohol and drug use.
 Also, the FMCSA holds an annual Drug and Alcohol Strike Force to take unsafe drivers off the road.
 Drivers and companies can be fined for failure to comply with regulations.

 Drivers who don’t get enough hours of sleep cause a significant risk to other travelers on the road.
 Just like alcohol or drugs, fatigue slows a driver’s reaction time and impairs decision-making abilities.
 Because the trucking industry is so focused on meeting deadlines, drivers are tempted to take risks and drive without appropriate rest.

 The FMCSA has Hours of Service (HOS) regulations that govern how long a driver can drive in a designation number of hours.
 For example, a driver carrying cargo but not passengers cannot drive more than 11 hours after ten consecutive hours off.
 Drivers cannot drive after 60 hours on duty in 7 straight days.
 Compliance is monitored through the drivers’ logbooks and supporting documentation.

-If you or someone you love is injured in an accident caused by an unsafe commercial driver, you should contact a competent and experienced truck accident attorney, like a truck accident attorney in Houston, TX, to help you protect your rights.
+If you or someone you love is injured in an accident caused by an unsafe commercial driver, you should contact a competent and experienced truck accident attorney, like a truck accident attorney, to help you protect your rights.